Tylney Hall Photography – Ed and Rachel’s Wedding Day

 Ed got ready in a separate room with his best man.
 Although he didn’t have any getting ready shots we took a few shots of the parents and the groom with his best man and usher.
 Ed looked every inch the gentleman in his tailored suit from Gieves and Hawkes.

-Rachel and Ed decided they wanted to take some ‘first look’ photographs, just a few moments together before the wedding, so we went outside to get some stunning, natural portraits of the two of them using the stunning grounds to create beautiful bridal portraits as part of their Tylney Hall photography.
+Rachel and Ed decided they wanted to take some ‘first look’ photographs, just a few moments together before the wedding, so we went outside to get some stunning, natural portraits of the two of them using the stunning grounds to create beautiful bridal portraits as part of their Tylney Hall wedding photography.

 The couple were married in the main hotel in the Tylney Suite, the room was draped with a white curtain and the chairs had white covers with pink bows.
 ‘A Wedding Tale’ bespoke book was on each of the guests chairs including the order of service designed by Rachel and her friend.
 As they are both English teachers, the ‘book and literary theme reflected something personal about them, and they had chosen readings from their favourite poets alongside special messages.